junxit/us-congress-bills-110/metadata.md

 - 2007-09-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H10327)
 - 2007-09-10 — The title of the measure was amended.
 Agreed to without objection.
 - 2007-09-11 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2007-09-26 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2007-09-26 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2007-09-26 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2007-09-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 390.